Emmotes/ic_spoilers/docs/mehen.md

                 "slot_changed"
             ],
             "post_process_expr": "as_int(input>=4)",
-            "description": "Within 2 slots of Champions with at least 4 unique classes", "index": 9
+            "condition_description": "Within 2 slots of Champions with at least 4 unique classes", "index": 9
         },
         {